Hyde Park, New York Tutoring Programs

-Hyde Park District Curriculum Used in Our In-Home Tutoring Programs
+Hyde Park District and Curriculum

 The town of Hyde Park, New York, is served by the Hyde Park Central School District.
 The district has a total enrollment of almost 4,650 students and operates four elementary schools, one middle school, and one high school.
 Hyde Park schools follow math and English Language Arts curricula that are based on the New York State P-12 Common Core Learning Standards.
 Hyde Park schools’ curricula in all other classes, including science, health, and art, based on the New York State Learning Standards.
 Extracurriculars give students opportunities to participate in both local and national organizations and events.

 We currently cover the following Hyde Park-area school district: Hyde Park Central School District.

 Educating Our Parents: Understanding the Hyde Park District Curriculum

 Hyde Park schools’ math curriculum prioritizes firm knowledge and understanding of core mathematics concepts over a tenuous grasp of a broad range of mathematics concepts.
 The curriculum introduces students to core mathematics concepts in the earliest grades.
 From there, students go on to further develop their understandings of those concepts and develop a wider set of problem-solving processes.
 They learn to work with algebraic equations, apply theorems in geometry and learn about statistics and mathematic models used for forecasting different matter.

 Hyde Park schools’ English Language Arts curriculum values reading and writing, but does not seek to develop students’ abilities in those areas only.
 Rather, it requires that students who are able to read closely and attentive, and who are able to write about what they read, also develop important speaking, listening, and language skills.
 Research skills, learning to evaluate the quality of information, and being able to incorporate others ideas into one’s own writing is emphasized during high school.

 Our Hyde Park, New York tutoring programs are personalized just for you